from copy import deepcopy

 def intersect(self, other: "IRanges") -> "IRanges":

-"""Find intersecting intervals with `other`.
+"""Find intersecting ranges with `other`.

 Args: